 For questions relating to admission to Brock School of Business, you can contact Elizabeth Gambrell, associate director of academic programs, at firstname.lastname@example.org or 205-726-2040.

-- Possess a baccalaureate degree in healthcare administration or business management from a regionally accredited college or university
+- Possess a baccalaureate degree in healthcare administration or business management from a college or university that holds institutional accreditation.

 - Or possess a baccalaureate degree in any field from a regionally accredited college or university and currently work in healthcare or have at least 3 years of prior healthcare experience, and have a B or better in an accounting course and statistics course.